mwakalingajohn/Larasettings/README.md

 ## How it works

-Laraconfig works extending Laravel relations, and includes a migration system to easily manage them.
+LaraSettings works extending Laravel relations, and includes a migration system to easily manage them.

 Each Setting is just a value, and references a parent "metadata" that contains the information like the type and name, while being linked to a user.

-Since Laraconfig uses the Eloquent ORM behind the scenes, getting a one or all settings is totally transparent to the developer.
+Since LaraSettings uses the Eloquent ORM behind the scenes, getting a one or all settings is totally transparent to the developer.

 ## Quickstart

 You can install the package via composer.

-    composer require darkghosthunter/laraconfig
+    composer require mwakalingajohn/larasettings

 First, publish and run the migrations.
 These will add two tables called `user_settings` and `user_settings_metadata`.
 One holds the values per user, the other the metadata of the setting, respectively.

-    php artisan vendor:publish --provider="DarkGhostHunter\Laraconfig\LaraconfigServiceProvider" --tag="migrations"
+    php artisan vendor:publish --provider="MwakalingaJohn\LaraSettings\LaraSettingsServiceProvider" --tag="migrations"
     php artisan migrate

 > The migration uses a morph column to connect to the User.
 You can change it before migrating.